Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 # Device Update for Azure IoT Hub

-## How to use delta update Private Preview
+## How to use delta update in Early Access

 ### Summary